Parental Rights, Duties and Conservatorships

 We will also evaluate the parental history, quality and duration of the relationship to the children and your future goals for fostering a healthy, nurturing relationship between you and your child.
 If any of these factors change after the agreement has been approved, we are always available to our clients to help determine if a modification is necessary and we immediately take action when needed.

-Contact The Alsandor Law Firm for a consultation with a family law attorney and divorce lawyer serving clients throughout the Greater Houston, Texas area.
+Contact The Alsandor Law Firm for a consultation with a family law attorney serving clients throughout the Greater Houston, Texas area.